huntrar/scrape/README.md

 ## a command-line web scraping tool

-scrape is a rule-based web crawler and content extractor which makes web scraping easier than ever.
-It allows for highly specific queries which make use of regular expressions and the XPath language.
-Extracted content may be saved and consolidated to text, pdf, or plain HTML.
+scrape is a rule-based web crawler and content extractor for the command-line.
+Rules may be set for controlling web traversal or simply filtering content.
+Generally, rules are defined as regular expressions and/or XPath language, among other options.
+Any content extracted may be consolidated to one or many files, with support for text, pdf, and HTML formats.

 ## Installation
     pip install scrape